symblai/symbl-docs/support.md

 ---

-Reach out to our Support team for integration queries or help by [sumbitting a ticket](https://symbl-ai.zendesk.com/hc/en-us/requests/new).
+Reach out to our Support team for integration queries or help by [submitting a ticket](https://symbl-ai.zendesk.com/hc/en-us/requests/new).

 Refer to our Knowledge Base articles that provide comprehensive information on how to use Symbl and tackle errors.